-Dorothy Grant Maclear Professor of Modern Jewish History and Thought in the Divinity School; Associate Faculty in the Department of History
+Dorothy Grant Maclear Professor of Modern Jewish History and Thought; Associate Faculty in the Department of History

 PhD (Brandeis University)

 Paul Mendes-Flohr’s major research interests include modern Jewish intellectual history, modern Jewish philosophy and religious thought, philosophy of religion, German intellectual history, and the history and sociology of intellectuals.
 Together with Bernd Witte, he serves as editor-in-chief of the twenty-two volume German edition of the collected works of Martin Buber, sponsored by the Berlin-Brandenburgische Akademie der Wissenschaften, the Israel Academy of Sciences and Humanities, and the Heinrich Heine Universitat, Dusseldorf, Germany.
 He has recently published Progress and its Discontents (in Hebrew); The Jew in the Modern: A Documentary History (with Jehuda Reinharz); and Encrucijadas en la Modernidad (Buenos Aries).
-He is the editor of a series on German-Jewish literature and Cultural History for the University of Chicago Press.
+He is the editor of a series on German-Jewish literature and Cultural History for the University of Chicago Press, as well as the collected works of Martin Buber in German, which has published two volumes in the past year.
 He is currently completing a biography of Martin Buber to be published by Yale University Press.
-He is also currently completing for publication two edited volumes, one on Gustav Landauer and another on Dialogue as Trans-Disciplinary Concept.
+He is the editor of two books slated for publication this year, Gustav Landauer.
+Anarchist and Jew (Munich: Walter de Gruyter Verlag, 2014) and Dialogue as a Trans-Disciplinary Concept (Berlin; Walter de Gruyter Verlag, 2014).